 TV viewing in your house is…

-At the moment it’s lots of things on Netflix – Love, Chef’s Table, Better Call Saul.
+At the moment it’s lots of things on Netflix – Call My Agent is a current fave.
 Films on iTunes.
-I can’t resist The Great British Bake-Off and X-Factor.
+I can’t resist programmes like The Great British Bake-Off and Interior Design Challenge, I’m obsessed with one called Blown Away on Netflix about glass blowing.
 Love a bit of vintage Rick Stein and Nigella.
 I also indulge in some guilty lunchtime viewing of A Place in the Sun!
-And in the mornings, when I’m up with Woody, it’s Transformers and Charlie and Lola!

 In another life, you’d be…